Skip to content

 #Frequently Asked Questions

-The first iCloud Photos sync can take up to 24 hours if you have a large photo library (10,000+ photos) or a slow internet connection.
-After the initial sync, new photos typically appear within minutes.
-Make sure your iPhone is on Wi-Fi and plugged into power for the fastest upload.
+Apple’s documentation states that the first iCloud Photos sync can take up to 24 hours when your library has 10,000+ photos or your internet upload speed is below 5 Mbps.
+After the first sync settles, new photos usually appear on the Mac within 2 minutes.
+Keep your iPhone on Wi-Fi and plugged into power until the initial upload finishes.

-#Why does my iPhone say “Trust This Computer” every time I connect it?
+Why does my iPhone keep asking “Trust This Computer” every time?

-Your iPhone resets its trusted computers list if you reset network settings, update iOS, or haven’t connected that Mac in over 6 months.
-Tap Trust each time the prompt appears.
+iOS resets the trusted-computers list whenever you reset network settings, install a major iOS update, or haven’t connected to that Mac for around 6 months.
+Tap Trust and enter your passcode each time the dialog appears.

-#What if my photos show up blurry on the Mac?
+What if my photos look blurry on the Mac?

-No. AirDrop transfers the original full-resolution file with all metadata intact, including HEIC format, Live Photo data, and location info.
-It doesn’t resize or compress anything.
+No. AirDrop sends the original file with metadata intact: HEIC format, Live Photo data, and GPS coordinates.

-#Can I sync photos from my iPhone to a Mac that isn’t mine?
+Can I sync iPhone photos to a Mac that isn’t mine?

 Fone.tips Editorial Team